gill-gemini/Synchronize-Directory-using-Chunk-File-Transfer/README.md

 # Synchronize-Directory-using-Chunk-File-Transfer

-The objective of thisspecification is to propose a solution to maintain the synchronization of a directory shared between two hosts.We limit scope to the extent that there are only files, no sub-directories structures are allowed under in this “shared” directory.
+The objective of this specification is to propose a solution to maintain the synchronization of a directory shared between two hosts.We limit scope to the extent that there are only files, no sub-directories structures are allowed under in this “shared” directory.